OpenAADL/ocarina/README.rst

 * Documentation

 The documentation of Ocarina is located in the doc/ directory.
-The documentation is automatically built and installed when running 'make install'.
 To build the documentation manually just run 'make html' or 'make pdf' in the doc/ directory.

 .. |docs| image:: https://readthedocs.org/projects/docs/badge/?version=latest
     :alt: Documentation Status